alexanderklee/TrafficSignDetection/README.md

 ## Output Files
 The script creates two directories in the $CWD - one is called `images` and the other is `responses`.
 The `images` directory is where the original images are kept and is used by auditors to quickly look at suspect images.
 The `responses` directory is a list of files, named using the `task_id` and contains a brief overview of the test status in JSON format.

+## Improvements
+Where this project can improve is including more test scenarios.
+The scenarios I would like to add are detectors for bright/dark spots, flashes, reflections, camoflauged objects, and using a better blur detection scheme like Fast-Fourier Transform (FFT).
+Beyond adding more quality tests, the program itself could be better constructed using more object-oriented approaches.